johnfraserss/ccc/README.md

 #### Actions:
 - Complete [this](https://forms.gle/uzpsy9yV6Z19oXcr5) survey to show your interest.
 This survey will close on January 28th at 8:30AM.
 - Pay for your entry on SchoolCashOnline (available approximately January 31 - February 3)
-- If you have not done so already, sign up for the [CCC Grader](https://cccgrader.com/) (this is where the contest will occur and has practice questions)
+- If you have not done so already, sign up for the [CCC Grader](https://cccgrader.com/) (this is where the contest will occur and has practice questions).
+You might need a particular number for this (057307222).